stapi-spec/stapi-spec/spec/README.md

 # About

-The SpatioTemporal Asset Tasking (STAT) API define a JSON-based web API to query for potential future data and place orders ("tasking") for data from remote sensing data providers (satellite or airborne) that will be collected in the future.
+The SpatioTemporal Asset Tasking (STAT) API defines a JSON-based web API to query for potential future data and place orders ("tasking") for potential future data from remote sensing data providers (satellite or airborne).

+STAT takes much of the work done by the STAC community and applies the lessons learned to this specification.
+The major departure from STAC is the requirement for uncertainty in many of the STAT properties.

+For example, a user requesting a data capture can provide a range of dates when they would like to capture.
+Conversely, a data provider cannot be certain of cloud cover in the future and must return a range of cloud cover probabilities to a user.

-The STAT specifications define several new entities (Products, Opportunities, and Orders) that are
+The STAT specifications define several new entities: **Products**, **Opportunities**, and **Orders**.
+These are
-derived from the [SpatioTemporal Asset Catalog](stac-spec/) (STAC) specification.
-Ideally, tasking requests to providers will be ultimately fulfilled via delivery of a STAC Item, so STAT aims to align with STAC core and extension field names where appropriate.
+derived from the [SpatioTemporal Asset Catalog](https://github.com/radiantearth/stac-spec) (STAC) specification.
+Ideally, STAT requests to providers will be ultimately fulfilled via delivery of a STAC Item, so STAT aims to align with STAC core and extensions.

-The core STAT specification provides a structure and language to describe Products, Opportunities, and Orders.
+The core STAT specification provides a structure and language to describe **Products**, **Opportunities**, and **Orders**.
 The process of interacting with a data provider is done through a REST API.

 ## STAT API Description

 ### Core

-The [Core](core/) of STAT API supports Products returned via the `/products` endpoint, and
+The core of STAT API includes the `/products` endpoint and the `/orders` endpoint.

-returns JSON with a description of the STAT API specifications to which it conforms.
-The `links` section is the jumping-off point for the more powerful capabilities - it contains a list of URLs with link 'relationships' (`rel`) and descriptions to indicate their functionality.
-Note that the [STAT Core specification](stac-spec) provides most of the content of API responses - the STAT API is primarily concerned with the return of STAT Product and Order objects.

-The idea is that the /order endpoint can be

 ### Opportunities